-As noted above, continuing jurisdictions were required to review the status of their goals and actions and make changes, as appropriate.
-Attachments 1 and 2 is the consolidated listing of all participating jurisdictions' mitigation goals and actions and reflects the most current status of their goals and actions.
-Each action is designated as Completed (from previous plans), New for 2025 or Ongoing.
-A few actions are Undetermined indicating that the local jurisdiction is still considering the appropriateness of the action for the 2025 plan.
+As noted above, continuing jurisdictions were required to update the status of their goals and actions and make changes as appropriate.
+Attachment 2 is the consolidated listing of all participating jurisdictions' mitigation goals and actions and reflects the most current status of their goals and actions.
+Where a jurisdiction marked an action as "completed" or "deleted" from previous plans, these actions have been removed from the listing.